Our Story and Our HistoryCasual Country Luxury. Our Finnish History.

-In January 2005 Sally, for her many years of involvement as a volunteer and Board of Director, was nominated to be an Honorary Life Member of the Ontario Camping Associations.
+In January 2005 Sally, for her many years of involvement as a volunteer and Board of Director, was nominated to be an Honorary Life Member of the Ontario Camps Association.
 A privilege she holds dear.
-Sally’s current Haliburton Highlands tourism involvements include being on the Haliburton County Tourism Committee as a representative of the Haliburton Highlands Stakeholders Meeting.
+Sally’ formerly was on the Haliburton Highlands Haliburton County Tourism Committee as a representative of the Haliburton Highlands Stakeholders Grooup..
 In 2015 Sally, Jan and the Sunny Rock Bed and Breakfast were the proud recipients of the Haliburton Highlands Chamber of Commerce 2014 Tourism & Hospitality Award.

 Changing her focus from camp to tourism Sally followed her dream of 15 years and she and Jan purchased this wonderful, picturesque, out of the way property.
 Together they transformed this historic log resort estate into luxury accommodation for stars, celebrities and for those fortunate to find this year round location.

 Sally believes in open door friendliness and value-added experiences.
 As a former career camp director with 28 years, creating outdoor and environmental experiences with youth to older adults, Sally worked for the YM-YWCAs in Fredericton, Montreal and Ottawa, The Easter Seals Society, dabbled in private camp leadership for 3 years and the Bark Lake Leadership Centre.
 Sally retired from Camping in 1995.